In this Trijicon SRO VS RMR side by side comparison. Let's check out their specs, battery compartment design, field of view and some user tips.

 Lens Frame Durability

-Most handgun users will use the optic as a lever to help charge the slide faster, and both optic are great for that.
+Most handgun users use the optic as a lever to speed up slide charging, and both optics work well for this purpose.

 Emitter Reliability